bakame-php/aide/src/Error/README.md

 );
 ```

+### ErrorLevel class

-The code above can be rewritten using the `ErrorLevel` class which ships with the package:
+The previous code example can be rewritten using the `ErrorLevel` class which ships with the package:

 ```php
 <?php